+Department of English

+Dr. Bryan Vescio, Chair; Dr. Laura Alexander; Dr. Charmaine Cadeau; Dr. Matthew Carlson; Dr. Michael Flatt; Dr. Nathan Hedman; Ms. Jessica Higgins; Dr. Cara Kozma; Dr. Virginia Leclercq; Ms. Cheryl Marsh; Dr. Holly Middleton; Dr. Lynne Murray; Dr. Timothy O'Keefe; Dr. Jacob Paul; Dr. Melissa Richard; Dr. Donna Scheidt; Dr. Leah Schweitzer; Dr. Kirstin Squint; Dr. Erin Trauth; Ms. Allison Walker.

+Programs of Study

+- English Major (B.A.)

+- · Literature Minor

+- · Creative Writing Minor

+- · Public and Professional Writing Minor

+Degree Requirements

+To graduate from High Point University with a degree from the Department of English, students must complete one of the following:

+B.A. in English

+Major Requirements 37 credits

+University Core Requirements 50 credits

+Electives 41 credits

+TOTAL 128 credits

+English Major

+Mission Statement

 The mission of the English department is to promote literacy, which we define as the ability to read analytically, think critically, and communicate with precision and originality.
 As a core liberal-arts discipline, English provides students with comprehensive and rigorous instruction in language skills, enhancing their ability to express themselves - both verbally and in writing - with the clarity, persuasiveness, and intellectual sophistication that distinguish university-educated individuals.
 The study of English literature and language also helps students develop and refine their aesthetic sensitivity, logical rigor, and capacity for seeing the world as ethically complex and multifaceted.
 Through its courses in composition, literature, rhetoric, and writing, and through its sponsorship of co-curricular events centered on the analysis and production of textuality in various forms, the English department enhances the informational and technological literacy of High Point students, preparing them for success in a wide range of educational and professional endeavors.

-Student Learning Outcomes for English Majors
+Student Learning Outcomes

-Students who complete either the Literature track or the Writing track should be able:
+Students who complete the English degree at High Point University should be able to:

-- to demonstrate understanding of social, cultural, or historical contexts of multiple discourses, debates, traditions, or literatures; - to interpret texts using a variety of reading strategies and theoretical approaches; - to research and construct rhetorically effective texts that present compelling evidence and contribute productively to relevant conversations; - to communicate a nuanced command of generic, aesthetic, formal, and stylistic conventions appropriate to a given context; - to evaluate how language constructs, maintains, and subverts identities, communities, and power structures.
+- demonstrate an understanding of social, cultural, or historical contexts of multiple discourses, debates, traditions, or literatures;

+- Interpret texts using a variety of reading strategies and theoretical approaches;

+- 4. research and construct rhetorically effective texts that present compelling evidence and contribute productively to relevant conversations:

+- communicate a nuanced command of generic, aesthetic, formal, and stylistic conventions appropriate to a given context:

+- 6. evaluate how language constructs, maintains, and subverts identities, communities, and power structures.

-Requirements for the B.A. in English Literature (37 credits):
+Requirements for the B.A. in English (37 credits)

+A. Required Writing and Literature Courses (8 credits)

+Select two courses from the following list: